 Let's Cycle is Malaysia's 8TV program about two cyclists (Baki & Rickman) taking on Peninsular Malaysia in 2014, cycling around the peninsular within a month.
 They not just cycled but went on to meet the people at the places that they stopped at, learnt and participated in the distinct local culture.
 Wherever they went there was always a warm welcome for them, with the locals proud to show them the local culture.

 This year, in 2015 8TV is doing another TV program but this time with a unique twist.
 They have invited three other cyclist to join them in their cycling adventures.
 These will be senior people whom many may think old but who are young at heart (and perhaps physically they are too).
 The objective is to demonstrate that older people can take on tough physical tasks like cycling and at the same time enjoy life even in their later years.
-The three who will join them are Uncle Lim (a septuagenarian); and my friends Sin (of the hApPy HaPpY blogs) and Fenn, both of whom are in their fifties.
+The three who will join them are Uncle Lim (a septuagenarian); and my friends Sin (of the hApPy HaPpY blogs) and Fenn, both of whom are in their late fifties.

 Together they will cycle from Kuala Lumpur to Penang Island in a week.
 Along the way they will pass the night at Kuala Kubu Baru, Bidor, Ipoh, Sauk, Kuala Sepetang, Bukit Mertajam.
 Their route will take them pass towns and villages where there will get to see and experience the distinctiveness of each place and their people.
 What an adventure it will be for them!

 |Photo of us the previous day, with some friends who drove up from Kuala Lumpur.|